 Amazon's solution uses encrypted S3 buckets and CloudFormation templates to create the resources with appropriate subnets, routing tables, security groups, etc. It should be noted that their solution uses server-side encryption on the S3 buckets and doesn't use KMS, which would provide an audit log.
 You also have to write an entrypoint script to retrieve the secrets and load them into the environment of the running process.

-As a commenter on the AWS blog post pointed out, their solution “still requires too many manual steps.
-AWS should invest in tools to automate more steps without being exposed to AWS internals.”
+As a commenter on the AWS blog post pointed out, their solution "still requires too many manual steps.
+Amazon web services (AWS) should invest in tools to automate more steps without being exposed to AWS internals."
 Our AWS Secrets CLI provides that automation and abstraction.
-It also relies less on AWS plumbing like CloudFormation and encrypts your secrets client-side.
+It also relies less on plumbing like CloudFormation and encrypts your secrets client-side.